Kronotsky Nature Reserve: Flora and fauna

-Some bears have been observed to sniff the kerosene and gasoline off of discarded fuel barrels the reserve uses to power generators and helicopters, apparently having formed an addiction.
+Some bears have been observed to sniff the kerosene and gasoline off of discarded fuel barrels that the reserve uses to power generators and helicopters, apparently having formed an addiction.
 After inhaling for a few minutes, they dig a shallow hole in which to lie down.
 Bears have been seen waiting for helicopters to take off so that they can sniff any fuel that may have been dropped onto the ground.

 Valley of Geysers

-The Valley of Geysers (Долина гейзеров) and the Mutnovsky geyser field are the only geyser fields in Eurasia.
-The Valley of Geysers is the second largest concentration of geysers in the world.
-The 6 km long basin with approximately ninety geysers and many hot springs is situated on the Kamchatka Peninsula in the Russian Far East, predominantly on the left bank of the ever-deepening Geysernaya River.
+The Valley of Geysers (Долина гейзеров) and the Mutnovsky geyser field are the only geyser fields in Eurasia; the Valley of Geysers is the second-largest concentration of geysers in the world.
+The 6-km-long basin with approximately ninety geysers and many hot springs is situated on the Kamchatka Peninsula in the Russian Far East, predominantly on the left bank of the ever-deepening Geysernaya River.